-Bill ID/Topic Location Summary Position AB 752 Gabriel D Public transit: transit stations: lactation rooms.
-6/6/2019- S. TRANS.
-6/6/2019-Referred to Com. on TRANS.
-Existing law requires the airport manager of an airport operated by a city, county, city and county, or airport district that conducts commercial operations and that has more than one million enplanements a year, or upon new terminal construction or the replacement, expansion, or renovation of an existing terminal, to provide a room or other location at each airport terminal behind the airport security screening area for members of the public to express breast milk in private.
+Bill ID/Topic Location Summary Position AB 752 Gabriel D Public transit: transit 5/24/2019-S. RLS.
+5/24/2019-In Senate.
+Read first time.
+To Com. on Existing law requires the airport manager of an airport operated by a city, county, city and county, or airport district that conducts commercial operations and that has more than one million enplanements a year, or upon new terminal construction or the replacement, expansion, or renovation of an existing terminal, to provide a room or other location at each airport terminal behind the airport security screening area for members of the public to stations: lactation rooms.
+RLS. for assignment. express breast milk in private.
 This bill would require a multimodal transit station that meets certain criteria, including that it has an enclosed waiting room of no less than 4,000 square feet, or a transit station that is proposed to serve California's high-speed rail system, that commences operations or a renovation on or after January 1, 2021, to include a lactation room.
 To the extent the bill imposes additional duties on a local agency, the bill would impose a state-mandated local program.
 This bill contains other related provisions and other existing laws.
-AB 784 Mullin D Sales and use taxes: exemption: California Hybrid and Zero- Emission Truck and Bus Voucher Incentive Project: transit buses.
-6/24/2019- S. APPR.
-6/24/2019-Action From APPR.: Read second time and amended.Re- referred to APPR Current state sales and use tax laws impose a tax on retailers measured by the gross receipts from the sale of tangible personal property sold at retail in this state, or on the storage, use, or other consumption in this state of tangible personal property purchased from a retailer for storage, use, or other consumption in this state.
+AB 784 Mullin D Sales and use taxes: exemption: California Hybrid and Zero- Emission Truck and Bus Voucher Incentive Project: transit bus vehicles.
+5/24/2019-S. RLS.
+5/24/2019-In Senate.
+Read first time.
+To Com. on RLS. for assignment.
+Existing state sales and use tax laws impose a tax on retailers measured by the gross receipts from the sale of tangible personal property sold at retail in this state, or on the storage, use, or other consumption in this state of tangible personal property purchased from a retailer for storage, use, or other consumption in this state.
 The Sales and Use Tax Law provides various exemptions from those taxes.
 This bill would, until January 1, 2024, provide an exemption from those taxes with respect to the sale of, and the storage and use of, or other consumption in this state of, specified zero-emission technology medium- and heavy-duty transit bus vehicles.
-AB 851 Cooper D Drug masking products.
-6/20/2019- A. DESK 6/20/2019-Read third time.
-Passed.
-Ordered to the Assembly.
-(Ayes 40.
-Noes 0.).
-In Assembly.
-Ordered to Engrossing and Enrolling.
-Existing law generally prohibits the unauthorized use, possession, and sale of controlled substances, and regulates programs and facilities that provide treatment and other services to persons affected by narcotic, alcohol, and other drug abuse.
-Under existing law, it is unlawful to deliver, furnish, or transfer, possess with intent to deliver, furnish, or transfer, drug paraphernalia, as defined, knowing, or under circumstances where a person reasonably should know, that it will be used to engage in specified acts relating to controlled substances.
+The bill would provide that this exemption does not apply to specified state sales and use taxes from which the proceeds are deposited into the Local Revenue Fund, the Local Revenue Fund 2011, or the Local Public Safety Fund.
+This bill contains other related provisions and other existing laws.
+AB 851 Cooper D Drug masking products. to Coms. on Existing law generally prohibits the unauthorized use, possession, and sale of controlled substances, and regulates programs and facilities that provide treatment and other services to persons affected by narcotic, alcohol, and other drug abuse.
+Under existing law, it is unlawful to deliver, furnish, or transfer, possess with intent to deliver, furnish, or transfer, or manufacture with intent to deliver, furnish, or transfer, drug paraphernalia, as defined, knowing, or under circumstances where a person reasonably should know, that it will be used to engage in specified acts relating to controlled substances.
 This bill would prohibit a person from distributing, delivering, or selling, or possessing with intent to distribute, deliver, or sell, a drug masking product.
 The bill would define a "drug masking product" to mean synthetic urine, as defined, or any other substance designed to be added to human urine or hair for the purpose of defrauding an alcohol or drug screening test.